 Intercultural Coalition Update

-As your Intercultural Director, I am Rina Rios, a DONA Certified Birth Doula, and DONA Approved Birth Doula Trainer.
-I’ve been a doula in New York City for eleven years and had the honor to be chosen as a Trainer candidate through DONA International’s Doulas of Color Fellowship.
+I am your Intercultural Director, Rina Rios, a DONA Certified Birth Doula and DONA-approved Birth Doula Trainer.
+I’ve been a doula in New York City since 2007 and had the honor to be chosen as a trainer candidate through DONA International’s Doulas of Color Fellowship (program ended in 2012).
 It is DONA’s commitment to the vision of “A doula for every person who wants one,” that has me training new doulas.
 I am honored to be part of an organization with such a vision.

 The Intercultural Coalition is constantly exploring the many facets of being intercultural.
 We feel strongly that we all have a great deal to learn.
 We hope to bring forth programs and opportunities that will enrich our doulas and the communities they serve.
 One of our goals is to learn about one another.
 Cultural diversity and understanding is a necessity to achieve birth equity.
-To that end, we have added to the Intercultural Coalition Amanda Dodson as our Military Liaison and Morgane Richardson as our LGBTQIA+ Liaison.
+We have four committees working to that end; the LGBTQ+ Committee, Black Mother-Baby Committee, Accessibility Committee, and Military Committee.

 - Evidence-based birth article on Racial Disparities